 Your truck’s engine and a glass of water have a complicated relationship.
 One gives life, the other… well, the other is a problem.

 That’s not speculation.
 It’s a fact for virtually every diesel on the road.
-Even in the driest climates, water contamination finds a way in.
+Even in the driest climates, water in diesel fuel contamination finds a way in.
 Given enough time, these small droplets accumulate and lead to serious issues.

 This is one of the most common—and most expensive—water problems your engine can face.
 The symptoms of water can start small, like a slight hesitation, before ballooning into a major repair bill.